Yi6933/Rocket_Game/README.md

 Initially, the rocket will lift-off to the sky.
 The rocket should collects stars and gain marks but also avoid colliding with meteors.
 The 'rocket' MAY not touch the meteor.
 If touch, then Game Over.

 ## How to play this game?
 After we press the 'PLAY' button, it will come out a lot of meteors and also some stars.
 In the game, we can collect the stars.
 The stars have different points for you.
-The game will non-stop unless you died.
-On the top, it will also shows your playing time (Record).
+The game only have 60 second to get the points.
 That's all for now.
 Hope you all can enjoy this games.

 ## How to install the python,extract the file to open the project